mvolkmann/blog/src/htmx.md

 Supported event modifiers include:

 - `changed` - only send request if the element value has changed
+- `consume` - stops the event from bubbling up to ancestor elements
 - `delay:{time}` - wait at least this long before each request is sent (debouncing)
 - `from:{css-selector}` - listen for the event on a different element
+- `once` - only trigger the request one time
+- `queue` - affects how concurrent events are processed
+- `target` - only trigger if event occurred on an element matching a CSS selector
 - `throttle:{time}` - only send the last event received in the specified time and then wait again